HiroshiLab/michaelis-menten/README.md

 Ritz, C. and Streibig, J.C.
 (2005) Bioassay Analysis Using R. Journal of Statistical Software, 12, 1 - 22.

-Contact Andrew (aghall@wisc.edu or aghall@student.ubc.ca for questions or help using the template!)
+Contact Drew (drew.hall@botany.ubc.ca for questions or help using the template!)